Fake Accounts, Fake Content and Staying One Step Ahead

 AI generated identity accounts

-Each one has a different goal, but they all rely on deception.
+But they all rely on deception.

 Signs an Account Might Be Fake